MichaelCurrin/dev-cheatsheets/cheatsheets/shell/substitute_text.md

 sed -i 's/foo/bar/g' foo/*
 ```

+I don't think it goes into a directory though and it gives errors on processing directory.
+So that is why using `find` and setting type as file as later in this guide is useful.

 On macOS you will get an error unless need to provide a backup extension.

 ```sh